thanhBkap/LSmile/README.md

 ### Privacy Policy

+We get your score which you get when you pass our app' challenges and upload it to a global leaderboard.

 Devy built the LSmile app as a free app.
 This SERVICE is provided by Devy at no cost and is intended for use as is.

 ### Security